 Photo: Thejas Panarkandy / Wikimedia Commons / Image For Representation Only

 Kerala’s largest freshwater lake, Vellayani Lake, is about 10 km from Thiruvananthapuram, spanning an area of over 7.5 square kilometres.
 There are pink and white lotuses blooming in patches, especially around the southern banks of this lake.
 Add to the scenic charm of the lake, lush coconut groves, paddy fields, and small temples.
 Another unusual thing about Vellayani Lake is the floating lotus gardens, which are tended by local fishermen.
-It is famous not only as a beautiful body of water but also for hosting the well-known Vellayani Boat Race, one of the major attractions of the Onam Festival.
+It is famous not only as a beautiful body of water but also for hosting the well-known Vellayani Boat Race, one of the major attractions of the Onam Festival, making it one of the top Kerala picnic places for nature lovers and families.

 Location: Thiruvananthapuram, Kerala